spxak1/weywot/guides/Fedora39_Hibernate.md

 ## Finish off

+[This guide](https://mitchellroe.dev/auto-hibernate.html) is better.
+Not that this matters anymore as the suspend-then hibernate is no longer important (see above).

 You can add the **extension** to make the hibernation option appear in the power menu.
 It's [Hibernation Status Button](https://github.com/arelange/gnome-shell-extension-hibernate-status).